fatchan/jschan/README.md

 EITHER:

 - Install docker and run torproxy in a container: https://github.com/dperson/torproxy (of course, audit the docker image yourself).
 This is the easiest, free way to get a proxy setup and means you can also follow .onions in your webring list since requests will go through tor.
+- Use the socks proxy already provided by the tor daemon
 - Use your own socks proxy

 Edit configs/webring.json with your proxy address and set enabled: true